-The aim of tools targeting patients and/or carers should be to enhance their awareness of the early signs and symptoms of specific adverse reactions causing the need for additional risk minimisation measures and on the best course of action to be taken should any of those sign or symptoms occur.
-If appropriate, a patient' educational tool could be used to provide information on the correct administration of the product and to remind the patient about an important activity, for example a diary of dosing or a diagnostic procedures that need to be carried out and recorded by the patient and eventually discussed with healthcare professionals, to ensure that any steps required for the safe and effective use of the product are adhered to.
+The aim of tools targeting patients and/or carers should be to enhance their awareness of patients or their carers on the early signs and symptoms of specific adverse reactions causing the need for additional risk minimisation measures and on the best course of action to be taken should any of those sign or symptoms occur.
+If appropriate, a patient's educational tool could be used to provide information on the correct administration of the product and to remind the patient about an important activity, for example a diary for posologyof dosing or a diagnostic procedures that need to be carried out and recorded by the patient and eventually discussed with healthcare professionals, to ensure that any steps required for the safe and effective use of the product are adhered to.